Fiserv/exchange/docs/getting-started/reporting.md

 ## Virtual accounts

-Virtual accounts hold calculated funding information for merchants in order for the PayFacs to facilitate the distribution  of funds.
-These accounts are not representative of any phyisical bank accounts for the merchants or PayFacs
+Virtual accounts hold calculated funding information for sub-merchants in order for the PayFacs to facilitate the distribution  of funds.
+These accounts are not representative of any phyisical bank accounts for the sub-merchants or PayFacs

 ### Trade accounts